DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/javascript.md

 })
 ```

+See [getVariableByKey](https://docs.devcycle.com/bucketing-api/#operation/getVariableByKey) on the Bucketing API for the variable response format.

 ## Identifying User

 To identify a different user, or the same user passed into the initialize with more attributes, pass in the entire user attribute object into `identifyUser`: